datanapps/MultipleMediaPicker/README.md

 # MultipleMediaPicker
-A complete AndroidMultipleMediaPicker with Marshmallow Permission handling, record a video from camera, capture an image from camera, select multiple images and multiple videos from gallery in one module.
+A complete **AndroidMultipleMediaPicker** with Marshmallow Permission handling, record a video from camera, capture an image from camera, select multiple images and multiple videos from gallery in one module.

 This repository provide below options:

-1. If you want to open camera for image pass value type value in intent.
+######1.
+If you want to open camera for image pass value type value in intent.

  public static int OPEN_CAMERA_FOR_IMAGE = 1; // only camera for image

- 2. If you want to open camera to record video pass value type value in intent.
+###### 2. If you want to open camera to record video pass value type value in intent.

   public static int OPEN_CAMERA_FOR_VIDEOS = 2; // only camera for recording

- 3. If you want to open only image selection pass below mode
+###### 3. If you want to open only image selection pass below mode

     public static int OPEN_GALLERY_IMAGE = 3; // only select image from gallery

- 4. If you want to open only Videos selection pass below mode
+ ######4.
+If you want to open only Videos selection pass below mode

     public static int OPEN_GALLERY_VIDEOS = 4; // only select videos from gallery

- 5. If you want to open Image and Videos both at same time, pass below mode
+###### 5. If you want to open Image and Videos both at same time, pass below mode

     public static int OPEN_GALLERY_IMAGES_VIDEOS = 5; // only image and videos both

- 6. If you want full mode like camera for image, camera for videos, image selection, gallery selection.
+###### 6. If you want full mode like camera for image, camera for videos, image selection, gallery selection.

     public static int OPEN_FULL_MODE = 6; // camera for image, camera for video, gallery_images, gallery videos